doechyeah/go-mongque/README.md

 # go-queryOp
-Simple utility tool to parse and generate query operators between languages and tools.
+Simple utility to generate MongoDB Queries using generics.